PROFILE

 which the United States contributed nearly $100

-Vietnam's occupation army of as many as
+Vietnam's occupation army of an estimated

-September 1989.
-The Heng Samrin regime's 30,000
+from 1979 to September 1989.
+The Heng Samrin

-troops were plagued by poor morale and
+regime's 30,000 troops were plagued by poor

-widespread desertion.
-Resistance to Vietnam's
+morale and widespread desertion.
+Resistance to

-Khmer Rouge's military forces eluded Vietnamese
+of the Khmer Rouge's military forces eluded

-troops and established themselves in remote
+Vietnamese troops and established themselves in

-consisting of a number of groups which had been
+movement consisting of groups that had been

 fighting the Khmer Rouge after 1975--including